ArchHem/quantecon_and_likes/README.md

 ![glm_fit](https://github.com/ArchHem/quantecon_and_likes/blob/main/visul/med_t200_n02_fit.png)

-In short, it seems that compared to the ordinal rank trading strategy, on commodities taking into account the relative deviances of skews produces much more confident alphas, but at the same time provides much less (around half) of the original strategy's alpha (which was _barely_ but not statistically significant).
+In short, it seems that compared to the ordinal rank trading strategy, on equities taking into account the relative deviances of skews produces much more confident alphas, but at the same time provides much less (around half) of the original strategy's alpha (which was _barely_ but not statistically significant).
 It furthermore has 2 hyperparameters (choice of the pivot, typically rolling skew average across assets, or their local median) and the choice of the distance power _n_, which means its much easier to overfit!

 A potential error could be the fact that we are fitting to more assets then in the original case (20 vs 40 equituies, with 20 new ones).
 However, performing the fit on the original assets only still yield (or even a bit better) confidences.